Continuous Online Sequence Learning with an Unsupervised Neural Network Model

 Q. What was the purpose of this study?

 The purpose of this study was to compare HTM sequence memory to other sequence learning algorithms.
-This is a companion paper to Why Neurons Have Thousands of Synapses, A Theory of Sequence Memory in Neocortex, which appeared in Frontiers in Neural Circuits, in March 2016.
+This is a companion paper to Why Neurons Have Thousands of Synapses, A Theory of Sequence Memory in Neocortex, which appeared in Frontiers in Neural Circuits, March 2016.

 Q. What are the key takeaways?